usefulalgorithm/usefulalgorithm/README.md

 - _LOTTO_, by They Are Gutting a Body of Water
 - _The Spiritual Sound_, by Agriculture
 - _NOS_, by Blawan
-- _Wir Zwei Allein_, by Läuten der Seele
-- _Hillbilly Ragas_, by Sir Richard Bishop
-- _Amasia: Anamibia Sessions 2_, by Melvin Gibbs
-- _You Run Through the World Like An Open Razor_, by Bruise Blood
-- _Canaan Land_, by Elijah Minnelli, Dennis Bovell

 </details>